unskript/Awesome-CloudOps-Automation/README.md

 # Using the Runbook
-Point your browser to any of these URL to open the Runbook.
+Once you run the above command, point your browser to any of these URL to open the Runbook.

 1. http://127.0.0.1:8888/lab/tree/K8S_Pod_Stuck_In_CrashLoopBack_State.ipynb
 2. http://127.0.0.1:8888/lab/tree/MongoDB_Server_Connectivity.ipynb